Is Watermelon Good for Kidney Patients? The Pros and Cons

 However, if you are struggling with blood pressure control, talk to your dietitian about how watermelon can fit into your diet.

-For a while, tomatoes were what we normally associated lycopene.
+For a while, tomatoes were what we normally associated with lycopene.
 Yes, it’s true, tomatoes are a good source of lycopene.
-However, watermelon is too!
+However, watermelon is too.

 Lycopene is a type of carotenoid.
 It is an antioxidant, which means that it can help prevent damage to our cells.